 “Am I Covered?” : Understanding Your Counselling Options

-When it comes to enquiries about counselling services, the question, “am I covered to see you?” is one of the most frequent and important questions I get.
-For many people if affects how much counselling they can receive, if at all, especially if money is tight.
+When it comes to enquiries about counselling services, the question, “am I covered to see you?” was one of the most frequent and important questions I used to get.
+Since the pandemic, more counsellors have been trained, online counselling surged in popularity and the reach of counselling to the public has expanded.
+For many people, however, coverage still affects how much counselling they can receive, if at all, especially if money is tight.
 Unfortunately, counselling is not a universal health care benefit.

 Knowing The Options

-If you search for counselling services on Google, you will receive numerous search results, especially for Vancouver.
+If you Google counselling services, you will receive numerous search results, especially for Vancouver.
 Most of these results will fall under one or more of the following categories.
-Some will not even appear on a search engine, for example, options available under some individual extended health plans:
+Some will not even appear on a search engine–for example, options available only select group extended health plans:

 And I’ll warn you: some of the following options are unfair in the cosmic scheme of things.
 Some of you will have several counselling options available, others much fewer.